pippim/pippim.github.io/programs/mserve.md

 page's appropriate sections
 - Album Artwork animations and VU Meters during playback
-- Album Artwork at pixel 3,3 sets a different color theme for each album (resizing window can result in different color theme)
+- Album Artwork at pixel 3,3 sets a different color theme for during song playback (resizing window can result in different color theme)
-- Scrolling lyrics (automatically web scraped) during playback
+- Scrolling lyrics score during playback (automatically web scraped)
 - Information Centre displays history of dialog boxes and actions
 - Time delayed, fade in/out, Tooltips that follow mouse pointer
-- Basic Lyrics Synchronization and Advanced Lyrics Synchronization
+- Basic Lyrics Time Synchronization and Advanced Lyrics Time Synchronization (Synchronized lyrics lines are stored in a Time Index list and this term is frequently used)
 - Two timers for playing music during TV broadcast commercials
 - Detailed SQL History of actions performed on each song
 - Cross-fading other sound sources when toggling play/pause